Skip to Main Content

 Biography

-Dr. Carolyn Roberts is an historian of medicine and science at Yale University.
+Dr. Carolyn Roberts is an historian of science and medicine at Yale University.
 She holds a joint appointment in the departments of History/History of Science and Medicine, and African American Studies.
 She also holds a secondary appointment at Yale School of Medicine in the Program in the History of Medicine.
-Her research interests concern the history of race, science, and medicine in the context of slavery and the Atlantic slave trade.
-This includes attention to the critical role played by African and African-descended medical and health knowledge in the Atlantic world.
+Her research interests concern the history and present-day legacies of race and racism in science, medicine, and healthcare.

-Dr. Roberts is an award-winning educator.
+Dr. Roberts is an award-winning educator with deep passion for her students.
+She is the 2023 recipient of Yale’s oldest teaching award, the DeVane Medal for Scholarship and Teaching.
 She is the 2021 recipient of Yale’s prestigious Sidonie Miskimin Clauss Prize for Teaching Excellence in the Humanities.
-Dr. Roberts teaches undergraduate and graduate courses in the history of race, science, and medicine from the sixteenth to the twenty-first centuries.
+Professor Roberts teaches undergraduate and graduate courses in the history of race, science, and medicine from the sixteenth to the twenty-first centuries.
 Her teaching blends history with medical sociology and public health to explore present-day crises related to race, racism, and health.
+Professor Roberts’ courses draw hundreds of students, including her wildly popular lecture course “Sickness and Health in African American History” which gained notice as the largest course enrollment at the university in Spring of 2022.
+(The course is currently on hiatus).
+In her classroom – whether with five students or five hundred – Professor Roberts creates learning communities that foreground care, curiosity, compassion, and deep listening as core competencies necessary to wrestle with the complex issues of our day.

 Dr. Roberts is also a popular workshop leader and speaker.
 She brings critical historical perspectives to anti-racism interventions in science, medicine, and public health.
-Dr. Roberts has contributed to institutional efforts to diversify STEM, including anti-racist pedagogy and curricula.
 Dr. Roberts has worked with a variety of corporations, non-profit organizations, and institutions including PBS/NOVA, the Howard Hughes Medical Institute, Mt.
-Sinai Morningside, and several colleges and universities.
+Sinai Morningside, and many colleges and universities.
 Her media appearances include the PBS/NOVA documentary The Violence Paradox and CNN.

 Dr. Roberts received an M.A. and PhD from Harvard University, an M.A. from Andover Newton Theological School, and a B.A. from Dartmouth College.